 A 1939 farcical stage play by George S. Kaufman and Moss Hart, adapted to film in 1942.

-Sheridan "Sherry" Whiteside, a cranky, irascible New York author and critic, is conducting a nationwide lecture tour.
+Sheridan Whiteside, a cranky, irascible New York author and critic, is conducting a nationwide lecture tour.
 As a publicity stunt two weeks before Christmas, he is the reluctant dinner guest of prominent Mesalia, Ohio businessman Ernest Stanley and his family.
-While climbing the icy steps in front of their house, he slips and breaks his hip, forcing him to spend the holidays with the Stanleys while he heals.
+While climbing the icy front steps at their house, Whiteside slips and breaks his hip, forcing him to spend the holidays with the Stanleys while he heals.

 The Movie was released in 1942, directed by William Keighley and starring Monty Woolley as Whiteside, Bette Davis as Maggie, and Ann Sheridan as Lorraine.
 Woolley had originated the role on Broadway but was not the studio's first choice, being relatively unknown to film audiences at the time.
 John Barrymore read for the part, but his severe alcoholism kept him from getting the role (he died not long after).
 Orson Welles and Charles Laughton were also interested, but Woolley wound up reprising his role after all.